Lipnice nad Sázavou: Sights

 The most notable landmark and the main tourist destination of the town is the Lipnice Castle.
 It is owned by the state and is protected as a national cultural monument.
 After the fire in 1869, part of the castle remained only a torso.

-In the house where Jaroslav Hašek lived and worked in 1921–1923, there is now the Memorial of Jaroslav Hašek with an exposition on his life and work.
+In the house where Jaroslav Hašek lived and worked in 1921–1923 is now the Memorial of Jaroslav Hašek with an exposition on his life and work.